bosch-io/iot-things-examples/digitaltwin-example/README.md

 All custom microservices that implement functionality of one/multiple Features can be integrated into the digital twin by using the Ditto protocol via multiple protocol bindings.
 You can use either a WebSocket binding, AMQP 1.0, or AMQP 0.91 (RabbitMQ) binding, depending on what is best suited regarding technology and non-functional requirements.

 The most important characteristic of a digital twin is the representation of state and the functionality of the physical device that is connected to the Internet.
-This integration is done using the same approach and explicitly prepared for integration with Bosch IoT Hub / Eclipse Hono.
+This integration is done using the same approach and is explicitly prepared for integration with Bosch IoT Hub / Eclipse Hono.

-The following diagram shows deployment options for digital twin with Bosch IoT Things / Eclipse Ditto:
+The following diagram shows deployment options for digital twins with Bosch IoT Things / Eclipse Ditto:

 ![deployment](doc/digitaltwin-deployment.png)